Andrew-Chen-Wang/Mobile-Video-Loop/README.md

-# Mobile Video Loop
+# Tarda

 By: [Andrew-Chen-Wang](https://github.com/Andrew-Chen-Wang)

-iOS Safari Extension (soon Android) that lets you loop a video on your current website.
+iOS (and soon MacOS) Safari Extension that lets you loop a video on your current website.
 This only works for the first video that appears in the website.